Ety-Biswangri/tasty-pickles/README.md

 Live Website Link: [Tasty Pickles](https://tasty-pickles.netlify.app/)

-## Project Features:
+## About This Project:

-* React Router is applied to this site for creating routes
+* React Router is applied for creating routes
 * Users can see the product reviews
 * Users can see the dasboard features where monthly sell data, investment and Revenue data are displayed by chart
 * Also the Blog feature is added to this project